Want to get more race experience early in the season?

-Then enter the new Challenge8s at Thames Ditton Regatta!
+Then enter the Challenge8s at Thames Ditton Regatta!

 - Entries should be made on BROE in the normal way, but crews will need to confirm on the day, 2 hours before the first race of the event, that they will compete.
 The first rounds will be redrawn in the event of scratchings.

-- Everyone’s first and possibly second race (depending on whether there is an odd or even number of entries) will be against RANDOMLY SELECTED other crew.
+- Each crew’s first and possibly second race (depending on whether there is an even or odd number of entries) will be against RANDOMLY SELECTED other crew.
 Please note that it is possible you then race the same crew again in the final.

 - The winners of the A final will get pots.

 Pattern of races for different numbers of entries:

 In various cases, there will be “petit” final/s.
 Do not enter this event if you’re not prepared to race a B, C or even D final.
 You will mess up the pattern of races for others crews.
 We’re laying this on so you can get race experience.
 If you don’t want the experience of racing when you’re an eensy weensy bit tired, don’t enter this event!

 4 heats.
 Time all crews (winners as well as losers).
 That’s 1 race each.

 A (2 fastest crews), B (3rd and 4th fastest crews), C ( etc) and D finals based on times.